noxthot/ss22_julia_workshop/pages/introduction/basis_datatypes_and_operations.md

 julia> p.y
 2.0
 ```
-Note that creating a point by `p = Point(1.0,2.0)` directly fixes the $x$ and $y$ coordinate.
-If you wish to change these coordinates, you will observe that Julia does not allow you to modify an already created struct object.
+Note that creating a point by `p = PointObject(1.0,2.0)` directly fixes the $x$ and $y$ coordinate.
+If you wish to change these coordinates, you will observe that Julia does not allow you to modify an already created struct.
 To allow for changes in a defined object, we can use the `mutable` command, which gives
 ```julia-repl
 julia> mutable struct PointMutable
           x::Float64